 Rumtek Monastery or Dharma Chakra Centre is the largest monastery in Sikkim and is the home to a community of Budhist monks.
-It is on top of a beautiful hill which faces the city of Gangtok.
+It is on top of a beautiful green hill which faces the city of Gangtok.
 Flowing streams surround it.
-There are mountains at the back and a snow range in front .
+There are mountains at the back and a snow range in front.
 A river flows below.

 Rumtek Monastery is 24 km from Gangtok.
-It is at a height of 1,500 metres (4,900 feet).
+It is at a height of 1,500 metres (4,900 ft).
 Cars can go up to the main gate.
 After that, visitors have to walk up a steep road for about 10 minutes.
 Cars have permission to ferry the old and infirm.
+Guests can hire taxis from Gangtok.

 Architectue of Rumtek Monastery

 The monastery conforms to ancient Tibetan traditions.
 The builders have used modern construction materials.
+It has several similarities with the monastery in Tsurphu, Tibet.
+A Dharma Wheel sits on top of the main gate with a male and female deer represented on either side.
+The central building has a large prayer hall.
 Quarters for the monks and a large courtyard surround the four-storey monastery.
-It s on this courtyard that the famous lama dance takes place.
+It s on this courtyard that the celebrated lama dance takes place.

-The 12th Karmapa Rumtek initially built the monastery in the mid 1700s.
+The twelfth Karmapa initially built Rumtek monastery in the mid 1700s.
 But when the sixteenth Karmapa arrived in Sikkim in 1959, he found the monastery in ruins.
 With liberal help from the Sikkim royal family, he rebuilt the place in four years.

 The Chinese invaded Tibet in 1959.
 Many Tibetans had to flee their country.
 Among them was Rangjung Rigpe Dorje, the sixteenth Gyalwa Karmapa, along with other Rinpoches, lamas and monks.